gamerjamer43/Subwave/README.md

 ## Documentation

-I have not started on this, because as of right now there's only ~650 lines of rust driving this whole thing.
+I have not started on this, because as of right now there's only ~500 significant lines of rust driving this whole thing.
 Come back later for more!

 ## Contributing